podlove/podlove-specifications/podlove-deep-linking.md

 For more examples and a full specification of the Normal Play Time syntax, consult the Media Fragments [^FRAGMENTS] specification.

+## Appending Auto-Play Information ##

+Website players should support an *autoplay* parameter.
+If the *autoplay* parameter is present and equal to "1", the media should be played as soon as possible (e.g. after page has loaded and first few seconds of the media have been buffered).
+If the *autoplay* parameter is present and equal to "0", the media should not be played until the user explicitly requsts it.
+If there is no *autoplay* parameter or the *autoplay* parameter is neither "0" nor "1", it is up to the player to decide whether playback is immediate.
+This decision is application-specific.

+*autoplay* is independent of time range and should therefore be supported whether time range (or any other parameter) is present or not.
+If both are present, the automatic playback should adhere to the specified time range (as one would expect).

+Note: It's not expected that the *autoplay* parameter would appear in a feed, nor must clients allow users to interactively set it (though they may).
+Players, however *should* support URLs containing the *autoplay* parameter.

+Examples of *autoplay*:

+>**`autoplay=1`**
+:play from 00:00 as soon as possible, without waiting for user action

+>**`autoplay=1&t=4:30-6:15`**
+:play from 4:30 to 6:15 as soon as possible, without waiting for user action

+>**`autoplay=0`**
+:wait for user action before any playback occurs

+>**`autoplay=garbage`**
+:autoplay has no effect because value is unrecognised, hence player decides whether to start immediately based on other factors

 ## Additional Fragment Parameters ##

 The Media Fragments [^FRAGMENTS]specification requires the media fragment specifier to be a parameter following a hash sign ("#") and allows for additional parameters to be passed along.
 As the podcast client is expected to add just the time range information, any additional parameters that your web player might need must be included in the URL stated in the feed following the fragment identifier.